Child Braces in Atlanta and Marietta, GA

 What Types of Child Braces Are Available?

-Dr. Wright recommends metal braces for younger children.
+Dr. Marc S. Wright recommends metal braces for younger children.
 These types of braces can be customized to your child’s needs, tend to be an affordable option, and are durable.

 Are Ceramic Braces and Invisalign® Used for Child Braces?